derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200-Linux.md

 - During provisioning, Terraform generated a `kubeconfig` file that will authenticate you to the cluster.
 Let's configure and start the kubectl proxy server to make sure our cluster is accessible.

-- First, you will need to install `kubectl`, the Kubernetes command line interface, to interact with Kubernetes from your local machine.
-Install it by following the instructions for your OS in the **[Kubernetes docs](https://kubernetes.io/docs/tasks/tools/install-kubectl/)**.

-- Next, you will need to set an environment variable to point `kubectl` to the location of your Terraform-generated `kubeconfig` file.
+- You will need to set an environment variable to point `kubectl` to the location of your Terraform-generated `kubeconfig` file.
 Then you can start the Kubernetes proxy server, which will let you view the cluster dashboard at a localhost URL.

   ```bash
   export KUBECONFIG=`pwd`/generated/kubeconfig
   kubectl proxy
   ```

+  **NOTE**: Should you need to change the IP address of your cluster in the future, you can configure `kubectl` with the updated connection information by running the following command, which will pass the current address and authentication details to `kubectl`:

+  `terraform output kubeconfig | tr '\n' '\0' | xargs -0 -n1 sh -c`

 - Now that the proxy server is running, navigate to the **[Kubernetes dashboard](http://localhost:8001/api/v1/namespaces/kube-system/services/http:kubernetes-dashboard:/proxy/)** in a new browser tab.